-Ten years ago, one of our volunteers, Richard Yarwood wrote this for our old website…
+Ten years ago, one of our volunteers, Richard Yarwood wrote this piece for our old website…

 ‘It seems hard to believe that this will be 207th time I have walked across Canterbury to North Lane car park to be whisked off by minibus for a day’s conservation with the Kentish Stour Countryside Project.